Croatian diaspora: Paraguay

 lumberjacks, wholesalers.
 Croats and their descendants were scattered in all areas of the country, and according to our demographic study by place of birth, the largest number of Croatian descendants live in the eastern part of the country.
 The largest number of Croats live in the cities of Asunción, Concepción, Encarnación, San Lorenzo, Luque, Presidente Franco and the surrounding areas of each of them.

+Uruguay

+The first records of Croatian settlers in Uruguay date back to the 18th century.
+The oldest in this regard is the will of Šimun Matulić, from 1790, which states that he was born on the island of Brač, during the Republic of Venice and that after his death he left several individuals with Croatian surnames to look after his properties in colonial Montevideo.